SunnnyUMS/vscode-docs/blogs/2017/10/03/terminal-renderer.md

 ![Only individual character changes are now drawn to the screen](paint-flashing.gif)

+*The tthem
+them

+them
-*The green rectangles in the image above indicate the regions that are redrawn.*
+rectanglesrectanglesrectanglestrectanglesrectanglesrectanglestrectangleshemrectangles in the image above indicate the regions that are redrawn.*

 ## The Texture Atlas